alcastic/sketches/go-pipelines.md

 }
 ```

-Previous code may seems innocent, but in lines 45-47 a new instance of our pipeline is being initialized for each input element.
+Previous code may seems innocent, but the *for loop* is creating a new instance of our pipeline for each input element.
 Imagine a scenery of massive amount of inputs (MBs or GBs), it would imply a massive recreation of our pipeline with a massive footprint of memory management in the HEAP.

 In order to avoid recreating our pipeline for each input, the stage definitions of a pipeline can be extended to allow batch processing.
 For example: